Specific Program Capabilities

 Progressing into a CAB Branch

-Once you are ready to work on targets within a CAB Branch you just click Edit Branch CABs on the CAB Branch and change the first target to Working on.
 And the same as you progress.
 Except for the sFCR you don't have to close earlier targets as the client progresses through the SBT program.
-The earlier targets will still be selected for some trials.
+The earlier targets will still be selected for some trials to continue randomization.

 You can have multiple CAB Branches open at the same time and the App will randomly select between the branches.